-RRP stands for ‘recommended retail price’ and is the suggested price that an item should be sold for.
-In other words, it’s how much you’d expect to pay for an item if you buy it in a shop.
-Other names for RRP include: list price, manufacturer’s suggested retail price (MSRP), or suggested retail price (SRP).
+RRP stands for ‘recommended retail price’, but what does that actually mean?
+The recommended retail price is the suggested price that an item should be sold for.
+Other names for RRP include: list price, manufacturer’s suggested retail price (MSRP) or suggested retail price (SRP).
 RRP is generally the most common term in the UK, whereas MSRP is more commonly used in the US.

 In the UK, the recommended retail price is just that — a recommendation.
 As a retailer, you are free to sell above or below this price, but there are some important legal requirements to take into account (remember, if you’re ever in doubt, your best bet is to seek professional legal advice).